Lab Alumni

 OLYMPUS DIGITAL CAMERAKaitlin Maguire, MS 2008

 Kaitlin’s thesis, “Paleobiogeography of Miocene to Pliocene Equinae of North America: A phylogenetic biogeographic and ecological niche modeling approach,” integrated analyses of evolutionary patterns in horses with sedimentological and paleoclimatic proxies, such as paleosol distribution to discern causes of biogeographic distribution and shifts during the Miocene radiation of the horses.
 Kaitlin presented her research at both national and regional GSA meetings and published her thesis results in two journal articles.
 Following graduation, Kaitlin earned her PhD (2013) in vertebrate paleontology at University of California, Berkeley with Tony Barnosky and was a post-doctoral researcher at UC-Merced in the Blois lab.
-Kaitlin a Research Development Strategist in the Center for Research and Creative Activity at Boise State University.
+Kaitlin is the Principle Research Development Strategist in the Center for Research and Economic Development at Boise State University.

 OLYMPUS DIGITAL CAMERABrandon Klingensmith, MS 2011